grimmpp/audiobox-for-kids/README.md

 * **[Links](#links)**

 # What can it do?
 The audiobox plays a mp3 file which is storage on a TF card (small SD Card) after a RFID/NFC tag was placed on top of the box.

-## Preparation
-### Copy mp3 files on TF Card (Micro SD Card)
-First of all you need to copy the mp3 files which you want to listen to onto the TF card.
-Therefore have a look how the structure of the TF Card must look like.
-[Detailled description](./MicroCard-README.md)
-### Configure NCF Tag
-Before a tag can be used you need to tell the audiobox what should be played.
-After placing the tag on top of the audiobox the first time the audiobox will ask you and guide you through a menu in order to configure the tag.
-The following relevant infromation will be stored on the tag: folder number, mode, special field.
-You need to select a folder in which the mp3 is placed and the Arduino will store the folder number on the tag.
-After that you need to choose a play mode which is Audio Book, Album, Party, Single Track, Audio Book with Bookmark, or Admin.
-If you choose Single Track or Admin mode the menu will ask for another track or informaiton that will be stored into the special field.
-(Bookmarks will be automatically stored direktly on the Arduino's EEPROM so that you can continue listening furhter tracks of an audiobox.
-Bookmarks don't require space on the tag.)
+This is the basic function of the audiobox.
+You can also use the button on top of the audiobox in order to change the volume, switch to the next or previous track, or to pause a audio track.

 ## Play Modes
 * **Audio Book** <br />